 Cooking an omelet couldn't be easier.
 Just whisk together some eggs, cook them in a nonstick pan with a little oil or butter, add the filling of your choice, fold and serve.

-That said, there is some finesse involved in a making a successful omelet.
+That said, there is some finesse involved in making a successful omelet.
 Get step-by-step instructions here.

-To help inspire your next omelet-making endeavor, we've put together some quick tips and five filling categories, to help construct countless winning combinations.
+To help inspire your next omelet-making endeavor, we've put together some quick tips and five omelet ingredient categories to help construct countless winning combinations.
 The anatomy of a truly great omelet is broken down below, so even the most kitchen-averse can get out of a breakfast rut and serve up an omelet with flair.

 Try These: Healthy Omelet Recipes